 The Board takes overall responsibility for the Fund, including responsibility for identifying key risk areas, considering and monitoring investment decisions, considering significant financial matters, and reviewing the performance of management business plans and budgets.
-The Board is also responsible for ensuring that a comprehensive system of internal control policies and procedures is operative and is in compliance with sound corporate governance principles.
+The Board is also responsible for ensuring that a comprehensive system of internal control policies and procedures are operative, and are in compliance with sound corporate governance principles.

 The Board delegates the day-to-day management of the Fund to Managing Director assisted by senior management.
-Senior management are invited to attend board meetings and facilitates effective control of the Fund's operational activities, they also act as a medium of communication and coordination between all the various business units.
+Senior management are invited to attend board meetings and facilitates effective control of the Fund's operational activities, acting as a medium of communication and coordination between various business units.
 During the year the Board met four times.

 The Fund is committed to the principles of effective corporate governance.
 The directors also recognize the importance of integrity, transparency, and accountability.
-During the year the Board of Fund Manager had the following board sub-committees to ensure a high standard of corporate governance.
+During the year the Board had the following board sub-committees to ensure a high standard of corporate governance: